-When I was little I was not a fan of chickpeas because of their grainy consistency and somehow I though I didn’t like the flavor even though I maybe tasted them only once before avoiding them like poison.
+When I was little I was not a fan of chickpeas because of their grainy consistency and somehow I though I didn’t like the flavor even though I maybe tasted them only once before.

-Then, last winter when I was home for the holidays, my mom made this chickpea soup.
-When she told she was making my internal reaction was –oh no, chickpeas, why???– but I decided to be brave and sit quietly and eat the soup like a good girl.
+Then, a few years ago when I was home for the holidays, my mom made this chickpea soup.
+When she told she was making it my internal reaction was –oh no, chickpeas, why???– but I decided to be brave and sit quietly and eat the soup like a good girl.
 Useless to say, it was a revelation.

 My eyes popped out and I asked my mom “wow!
 How did you do this?
 What’s the recipe?” my mom looked at me a little bit puzzled like I was asking the stupidest thing in the world “there’s no recipe, I just do it simple like this…..“.
 Ok, I have to try it myself to believe that it’s so simple.

 So here’s the recipe of the famous chickpea soup for you to comfort in the cold winter nights.
 It’s so simple yet so flavorful.
 To me it’s the perfect winter soup.